 How so?
-Through a wonder product called Cleanse & Polish Hot Cloth Cleanser, accompanied by its signature muslin cloth, which for so many women has become an essential finale to a busy day, melting away make-up, pollution – and the day’s cares, through its aromatic blend of essential oils, including wonderfully aromatic eucalyptus.
+Through a wonder product called Cleanse & Polish Hot Cloth Cleanser, accompanied by its signature muslin cloth, which for so many women has become an essential finale to a busy day, melting away make-up, pollution – and the day’s cares, through its botanical blend of essential oils, including wonderfully aromatic eucalyptus.

 Botanical Essence No.1 was three years in the making: a fresh, citrus scent with a rich floral heart, ‘perfect for spritzing any time your spirits need a boost,’ as they put it.
 (OK, so we’d better declare an interest, here: our own Co-Founder, Lorna McKay, worked on Botanical Essence No.1 – you can watch Liz and Lorna talking about it, here).
 98% directly derived from natural ingredients, the complex blend includes mandarin orange – and the high altitude lavender which features in many Liz Earle skincare creations.In our experience, Botanical Essence No.1 is equally loved by men and women, who adore its freshness equally.

 The perfumer who created Botanical Essence No.1 was Jean-Charles Niel.
-What he enjoyed most about creating the fragrance, he explains, was ‘A total freedom of creation, blending smells of my own choice, without cost consideration, keeping only in mind (or… in nose) the final harmony and character of Botanical Essence No.1.
-(The perfumer’s own first connection to fragrance, he also recalls, was ‘weekends in my father’s vaulted cellars watching women practise “enfleurage”, an age-old process for extracting a flower’s fragrance.
-The mystery of this underground environment, combined with the intoxicating smell of jasmine and tuberose, is simply unforgettable.’)
+What he enjoyed most about creating the fragrance, he explains, was ‘A total freedom of creation, blending smells of my own choice, without cost consideration, keeping only in mind (or… in nose) the final harmony and character of Botanical Essence No.1.’
+The perfumer’s own first connection to fragrance, he also recalls, was ‘weekends in my father’s vaulted cellars watching women practise enfleurage, an age-old process for extracting a flower’s fragrance.
+The mystery of this underground environment, combined with the intoxicating smell of jasmine and tuberose, is simply unforgettable.’

 Please wait - loading perfume house fragrances...